 Italian Culture USA

-Italian immigration peaked between the 1870's and 1920's, creating a host of settlements, primarily in Northeastern and Midwestern cities.
+Italian immigration peaked between the 1870's and 1920's, creating communities nationwide.
 Many cities still retain their Little Italy communities, where visitors can experience a slice of Italian American life.
 Boston’s North End, for instance, is a vital neighborhood of restaurants and bakeries where the annual St. Anthony of Padua celebration draws thousands.
 Vieni, mangia, balla (Come, eat, dance)!

 Elaborate festivals, often with religious roots, are held throughout the year in most Little Italy communities.
 There are too many to list every festival in every community, so these are just some of the many great examples.
 If you plan to visit any Little Italy community, be sure to check online to see what festivals are celebrated there.